Gurobi/gurobi-machinelearning/doc_source/notebooks/myst/price_optimization.md

 Finally, we also have the input and output variables of the regression model that we denote by `feat_vars` and $d$.
 The first one has the shape of the bounds dataframes that we computed above.
 The second one has shape `(R,)`.

+The price variable $p$, needs to be extracted from the `feat_vars`.
+To do so we use a mask built using the transformed feature names.

 ```{code-cell}
 x = m.addMVar(R,name="x",lb=b_min,ub=b_max)  # quantity supplied to each region
 s = m.addMVar(R,name="s",lb=0)   # predicted amount of sales in each region for the given price